-Burmese pythons are not native to Florida and are considered to be an invasive species due to their impacts to native wildlife.
-This species is not protected in Florida except by anti-cruelty law.
-Pythons can be killed on private property with landowner permission and can also be killed year-round and without a permit on 22 public lands in south Florida.
-The Florida Fish and Wildlife Conservation Commission (FWC) encourages people to kill wild caught pythons whenever possible.
+Burmese pythons are not native to Florida and are considered an invasive species due to their impacts to native wildlife.
+Like all nonnative reptile species, Burmese pythons are not protected in Florida except by anti-cruelty law and can be humanely killed on private property with landowner permission.
+This species can be captured and humanely killed year-round and without a permit or hunting license on 32 Commission-managed lands in south Florida.

 The Burmese python is one of the largest snakes in the world.
 Adult Burmese pythons caught in Florida average between 1.8 m (6 ft) and 2.7 m (9 ft); the largest Burmese captured in Florida measured over 5.4 m (18 ft) in length.